Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 - Conducted data cleaning and preprocessing to resolve duplicates, missing values, and inconsistent data types, ensuring a reliable dataset for analysis.
 - Performed exploratory data analysis (EDA) to uncover insights on top-selling categories, regional trends, and customer preferences, enabling informed decision-making.
 - Identified inefficiencies, including a 14.21% cancellation rate and 5.2% unshipped orders, and recommended strategies to enhance user experiance and reduce cancellations.

+## Recommendation:<br>
+- Increase Shipping Accuracy: Improve the order packaging and shipping process to ensure that orders are shipped promptly and accurately, reducing the 5.2% unshipped orders.
+- Offer Alternatives for Cancellations: Instead of outright cancellations, consider offering users options like order modifications, substitutions, or delays (e.g., backorder options), which can maintain customer satisfaction without losing the sale.